OctoFarm/OctoFarm/README.md

 - [Gina Häußge](https://octoprint.org/) - Without OctoPrint none of this would be possible.
 Massive thanks to the work of Gina and everyone who helps out with that.
 - All Patreon Supporters and random donations! - Big massive thanks for these, they keep me full of steak!
-- [James Mackay (NotExpectedYet)](https://github.com/NotExpectedYet) - The spirit and creator of OctoFarm!
-- [David Zwart (davidzwa)](https://github.com/davidzwa) - Big help for the massive push from him to get V2 underway.
-  Brought a lot of knowledge to the table that I was lacking.
-- The users calonmer, Insertion and noxin from my discord server!
-Seriously no end to my thanks for these 3.
 - [Derek from 3D Printed Debris](https://www.3dprinteddebris.com/) - Massive big thanks to Derek who has donated a lot of time and money to the project.
 I don't think I'd have continued at the rate I did without his bug reports and support.